Skip to content

 3) No carve-outs for force majeure / closures

-If you can’t open due to events outside your control (government orders, supply chain disruptions), you want clear protection:
+If you can’t open due to events outside your control (government orders, supply chain disruptions), you want a clear force majeure carve-out — see our guide to force majeure in commercial leases.

 4) Hours are tied to the center’s hours with no flexibility